 Roads keep Tongatapu well-connected where car rentals, taxis, buses, airport transfers and guided tours are readily available.
-For car rentals, you will need a Visitor’s Driving License, which you can read up more about in Things to Know About Car Rental in Tonga.
+For car rentals, read up more about them in the Things to Know About Car Rental in Tonga.

 Day 1 – Fua’amotu Airport to Nuku’alofa

 You’ve landed on the main island of Tonga, Tongatapu, where you’ll find the most diverse range of foodie experience in the Kingdom!

 At Fua’amotu International Airport in Tongatapu, you can either get a taxi or get an accommodation transfer that you have arranged with your chosen guesthouse/hotel.
 We recommend for foodies stay in the capital, Nuku’alofa so that you’re near most of the food-related experiences and restaurants on the island.